 5. Non-Caffeinated Tea

 Not a food, but non-caffeinated tea such as mugicha (麦茶; barley tea) is a popular drink often served to babies, usually when they start solids.
-There are mugicha tea bags and drink packets especially for babies and little children.
+There are mugicha tea bags and drink packets for babies and little children.

-Since mugicha is naturally non-caffeinated, normal mugicha packets will also suffice.
+Since mugicha is naturally non-caffeinated, regular mugicha packets will also suffice.
 I always have a pitcher of mugicha in the fridge year-round and would pour a glass for my daughter during mealtimes or pour it into her water bottle whenever we went outside.
 Of course, tea should never be served as a replacement for breast milk/formula.

 Other types of Japanese tea that can be served to babies and children are green tea and hojicha, although make sure to look for non-caffeinated varieties.